On this page

 If you plan to use your PsyD in roles other than as a licensed psychologist, the same general accreditation rules and best practices apply.
 Potential schools should hold institutional accreditation from an agency recognized by the U.S. Department of Education or the Council for Higher Education Accreditation.

-What to Know About Online PsyD Programs in California
+Key Info: Online PsyD Programs in California

 Online delivery is available in California, but it’s not prominent.
 Among schools with these options, only a few provide 100% online delivery while several have online/hybrid formats to provide a convenient, accommodating, and balanced course of study tailored to students’ needs.